Sparse MoEs meet Efficient Ensembles: Efficient Ensemble Comparisons

-Our preliminary investigations also considered lower input repetition probabilities and higher batch repetitions.
+Following \citet{havasi2020training} we consider two MIMO-specific hyperparameters, in addition to the hyperparameters listed in \Cref{tab:finetuning_hp_sweep}: \begin{itemize} \item \textbf{Input replication probability:} $\{0.5, 0.625, 0.75\}$ \item \textbf{Batch repetitions:} $\{1, 2\}$ \end{itemize} Our preliminary investigations also considered lower input repetition probabilities and higher batch repetitions.
 However, lower input repetition probabilities tended to result in poorer performance.
 While higher batch repetitions did help to some extent, the additional computational cost made it impractical.

 Given the surprising result that an ensemble size of $M=2$ provides no performance improvement over the standard V-MoE and that increasing $M$ further provides worse performance, there seems to be some incompatibility between MIMO and V-MoE.
 In fact, our investigations revealed that ViT is the source of the problems since applying MIMO to vanilla ViT without experts resulted in the same trends as for V-MoE.
 Thus we hypothesise that the differences between ViT and ResNet---the architecture to which MIMO was originally applied by \citet{havasi2020training}---are responsible for MIMO's poor performance when applied to ViT.